beauwilliams/statusline.lua/README.md

 ***A tidy statusline for neovim written in lua featuring***

 🔋 Batteries Included.
-No configuration neccessary
+No configuration needed.

 🕴  Minimalist Mode Indicators